 Maybe it is just me (but I think not).
 It is the kind of thing that everyone assumes everyone knows, but they don’t.
 As a school-boy, at high school, the young Michael had to wear the school uniform.
-Nothing fancy, blazer, trousers, normal regular stuff, and I had all the gear.
-What I could not get my head around though was how come that every ten minutes I was being told off for having my shirt hanging out?
+Nothing fancy, blazer, trousers, normal regular stuff.
+What I could not get my head around though was how come every ten minutes I was being told off for having my shirt hanging out?
 Why did it do that?
 I tucked it in, over and over again.
 I did nothing different really as compared to everyone else.
 How come my shirt was coming out and no-one else’s did?
 Sadly, it was not until many years later that I learned the importance of a good belt…..

 A “good belt” is also important in manufacturing.
 How wonderful it is today to be master of the domain, having every possible piece of information available to us in real-time with a complex analytics engine, continuously scanning and analysing the data telling us about opportunities to improve.
 You don’t have that?
 Take a look at our Valor MSS Asset Management and Business Intelligence modules.
 It is real and here today.